Space-based optical lattice clocks as gravitational wave detectors in search for new physics: Introduction

 The sensitivity curve of cross-correlation reveals that OLC detectors have lower sensitivity levels compared to detectors like LISA.
 This unique characteristic highlights the potential of OLC detectors to capture signals from a variety of astrophysical sources, particularly those in the frequency range of $(10^{-4}, 1) \rm Hz$ which is broader than LISA.

 The article is organized as follows.
-In Section II, we provide an overview of the OLC detector configuration and its operational principles, and discusses the sensitivity analysis of a single OLC detector, comparing its response characteristics to those of existing detectors like LISA.
-In Section III, we explore the advantages of employing cross-correlation techniques between two OLC detectors, highlighting the improvements in signal detection and noise suppression.
-Finally, Section IV presents our conclusions and outlines potential future work.
+In Section \ref{sec:single_OLC}, we provide an overview of the OLC detector configuration and its operational principles, and discusses the sensitivity analysis of a single OLC detector, comparing its response characteristics to those of existing detectors like LISA.
+In Section \ref{sec:pair_OLCs}, we explore the advantages of employing cross-correlation techniques between two OLC detectors, highlighting the improvements in signal detection and noise suppression.
+In Section \ref{sec:instability_OLCs}, we analyze the impact of OLC instability on the sensitivity curve, evaluating how advancements in clock precision could enhance detection capabilities.
+Finally, Section \ref{sec:conclusion} presents our conclusions and outlines potential future work.